Our Piano Journey • The Living Context

 We all need to regularly reboot.
 Just like the misbehaving computer we have to switch ourselves off and, after a short pause, start back up again.
 We need to empty out the cluttered cache of our minds and allow the kinks of our ever- developing tension to naturally and gently unwind.

 And when we forget to do that, things start to go wrong for us.
-Many of us have experienced significant burnout during the last couple of years for exactly this reason.
+Many of us have experienced significant burnout in recent years for exactly this reason.

 Just for now, take a moment to pause.

 You can access Andrew’s personal support at the piano using his

 Video Feedback Service or by Booking a Consultation at his studio.